 some say this makes the dish soggy.
 Because the steak has been

 pounded so wide and so flat it often hangs over the edge of its

 Restaurants live or die on their reputations for these dishes.

-- Chile (also chili) or chile con carne: Torrid arguments
+Chile (also spelled chili) or chile con carne.

 occur over the best way to make chile.
 Should there be beans?

 Should there be meat?
 How spicy should it be?
 Served by itself

 or as a side dish or on top of a half of a hamburger, etc. Sometimes

 we find cheese melted on top.
 New Mexican burgers are topped with a green chile salsa and cheese.